-This blog was co-authored by Joanne Flynn, Jim Bosserman and Debbie Gower.
-This article brings together perspectives and research from three strategic performance and learning and development professionals.
+This blog was co-authored by Joanne Flynn, Jim Bosserman, and Debbie Gower.
+This article combines perspectives and research from three strategic performance and learning and development professionals.

 Part 5 – Learning & Development Series

 “In the end, we expect our people capability to improve and our results to be better.” - said David Novak, CEO of YUM!
 Brands

 How many other leaders have utilized learning to improve the performance of their business as effectively as David Novak?
 It is our observation that while many have utilized learning as a catalyst for improving business results, there are other leaders who, in looking back, would observe that they wished they had spent more time and effort on improving the capability of their workforce.

 In this case study, the role of learning and development (L&D) varied through the four transformations, and the business results were dramatically different.
 It’s not uncommon for businesses to be distracted and forget about the power of learning to help improve performance and accelerate the pace of change of the business and its people.